Bellaire, Michigan

-Bellaire (/ˈbɛlɛər/ BEL-air) is a village in the U.S. state of Michigan.
-It is the county seat of Antrim County.
+Bellaire (/ˈbɛlɛər/ BEL-air) is a village and the county seat of Antrim County, Michigan, United States.
 The population was 1,053 in 2020 census.

 The village is split between Forest Home and Kearney townships.
 The historic Antrim County Courthouse is located in Bellaire.
 The Antrim Review, the county's newspaper of record, is headquartered in Bellaire.

 History

-The Bellaire post office opened under the name Keno on June 20, 1879 and changed to Bellaire on May 26, 1880.
+The Bellaire post office opened under the name Keno on June 20, 1879, and changed to Bellaire on May 26, 1880.
 Also, in 1880, Bellaire became the county seat of Antrim County, a position that Elk Rapids had previously had.
 The Chicago & West Michigan Railroad built a depot in Bellaire in 1891, and the East Jordan & Southern Railroad built another line into the town in 1901.
 For years, Bellaire was a major railroad center in Antrim County, so the town attracted many industrial corporations.
 For example, the wooden bowl company (which made wooded utensils) built a factory in Bellaire because of the ease of transportation.
 Bellaire remained a transportation center until 1962, when the East Jordan and Southern abandoned their trackage through Bellaire, and the Chesapeake & Ohio Railway (which was using the former Chicago and West Michigan line) followed suit in 1982.
 Bellaire is home to the Short's Brewing Company.